Abdul Halim Zainal

-Abdul Halim bin Zainal (born 29 July 1988 in Seremban, Negeri Sembilan) is a Malaysian footballer who plays for Negeri Sembilan in Malaysia Premier League.
+Abdul Halim bin Zainal (born 29 July 1988 in Seremban, Negeri Sembilan) is a Malaysian footballer who plays for Immigration in Malaysia M3 League.

 He is the younger brother of former Malaysia international player, Faizal Zainal and Khairil Zainal.

 He started to impress in 2010 season where he help Negeri Sembilan to reach Malaysian Cup final and win FA Cup.
 He also win the 2011 Malaysia Cup with Negeri Sembilan.
 In 2012 he also help Negeri Sembilan to win Piala Sultan Haji Ahmad Shah cup.
 He has shown his great abilities in midfield area.

 Club career

 Selangor

 Halim signed a contract with Selangor in 2017.

 Career statistics

 Club

 1 Includes AFC Cup and AFC Champions League.